VQAssessment/DOVER/README.md

 # DOVER

-Official Codes, Demos, Models for the [Disentangled Objective Video Quality Evaluator (DOVER)](arxiv.org/abs/2211.04894v2).
+Official Codes, Demos, Models for the [Disentangled Objective Video Quality Evaluator (DOVER)](arxiv.org/abs/2211.04894v3), state-of-the-art in UGC-VQA.

+- 17 Jul, 2023: DOVER has been accepted by ICCV2023.
+We will release the DIVIDE-3k dataset to train DOVER++ via fully-supervised LVBS soon.
-- 9 Feb, 2022: **DOVER-Mobile** is available!
-Evaluate on CPU with High Speed!
+- 9 Feb, 2023: **DOVER-Mobile** is available!
+Evaluate on CPU with Very High Speed!
-- 16 Jan, 2022: Full Training Code Available (include LVBS).
+- 16 Jan, 2023: Full Training Code Available (include LVBS).
 See below.
-- 19 Dec, 2022: Training Code for *Head-only Transfer Learning* is ready!!
-See [training](https://github.com/QualityAssessment/DOVER#training-adapt-dover-to-your-video-quality-dataset).
-- 18 Dec, 2022: 感谢媒矿工厂提供中文解读。Thrid-party Chinese Explanation on this paper: [微信公众号](https://mp.weixin.qq.com/s/NZlyTwT7FAPkKhZUNc-30w).
 - 10 Dec, 2022: Now the evaluation tool can directly predict a fused score for any video.
 See [here](https://github.com/QualityAssessment/DOVER#new-get-the-fused-quality-score-for-use).